dr1990/CSE-601-Data-Mining-Bioinformatics/Project2/ClusteringAlgos/README.txt

 Steps to execute the clustering algoirhtms -

 1. KMeans
+	a) Open Kmeans2.py, Lines 17 to 22 specify the parametres to be given
+	b) "choice" : is 'random' for kmeans with random initial centres, "hard" to run with given centres
+	c) NUM_CLUSTERS: Number of clusters
+	d) NUM_iters : number of iterations for a kmeans run
+	e) centre_ids : when choice is  "hard" put initial row ids for centres here
+	f) Open terminal in the directory with this file, and run command 'python kmeans2.py'

 2. HAC using Min approach
 Open terminal and execute the following command: